apache/incubator-hugegraph-doc/content/en/docs/performance/api-preformance/hugegraph-api-0.5.6-Cassandra.md

 |----------------------------------------------|--------|-----------|--------------------|
 | 48 Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz | 128G   | 10000Mbps | 750GB SSD,2.7T HDD |

-- Starting Pressure Machine Information: Configured the same as the compressed machine.
+- Starting Pressure Machine Information: Configure the same as the compressed machine.
 - Testing tool: Apache JMeter 2.5.1.

 Note: The machine used to initiate the load and the machine being tested are located in the same data center (or server room)